datastax-demos/contributing/README.md

 docker rm -f <container_id>
 ```

-* Will kill an active container and remove it from your system.
+* Will kill an active container and remove it from the host system.